forcekeng/QudiTop/Math_for_Gates_and_Circuit.md

-# QudiTop: A Numerically Quantum Simulator for Qudit System
+# Math for Gates and Circuit in QudiTop

 QudiTop is a numerically quantum simulator for qudit system based on PyTorch.
 Here we provide some mathematical define of gates and the time evolution of quantum state.